Voronoi To The World

 The edges in a Voronoi graph are comprised of points equidistant to two neighboring cells (Figure 5), allowing us to uniquely label each Voronoi edge with the pair of sites contained by those cells.
 Once, again, however, we have to take care because arbitrary pairs of sites do not always define valid edges.

 In order to determine which segment, if any, of a perpendicular bisector forms a Voronoi edge we come back to circles.
 Any point along a perpendicular bisector is the center of a unique circle that includes the two defining sites.
-If no other sites are on or inside of this circle then those two sites are the nearest neighbors to each other and that point is part of a Voronoi edge.
+If no other sites are on or inside of this circle then those two sites are the nearest neighbors to each other and that point is, by definition, part of a Voronoi edge.

 As we move along the perpendicular bisector these circles will eventually intersect with another site.
-When they do the point along the bisector is equally distant to three sites – the two initial sites and this new site – but the interior of the circle will remain empty.
+When they do the point along the bisector will be equally distant to three sites – the two initial sites and this new site – but the interior of the circle will remain empty.
 In other words the Voronoi edge terminates as soon as we hit a Voronoi vertex.

 2.3 Voronoi Faces

 The edges of a Voronoi graph trace around each site, defining faceted faces in the graph that correspond to the Voronoi cells (Figure 8).
 When working over the entire, unbounded, Euclidean plane not all of these faces will be closed.
-While some of the sites will be entirely fully enclosed by a path of edges, some will be bounded on only one side by a path of edges.
+While some of the sites will be entirely enclosed by a path of edges, some will be bounded on only one side by a path of edges.
 I will refer to these as closed faces and open faces, respectively.

 3 Fortune’s Algorithm

-There are here are multiple ways to construct a Voronoi graph, most of them suffer from wasteful computation.
+There are here are multiple ways to construct a Voronoi graph, but most of them suffer from wasteful computation.
 For large enough numbers of sites these approaches quickly become too expensive to be practical.
 Fortunately there is one elegant approach that, while not at all initially obvious, is able to construct a Voronoi graph as efficiently as possible.

 3.1 Inefficient Approaches